LibertFan/libertfan.github.io/_pages/about.md

 I serve as an algorithm expert at Alibaba's Tongyi Laboratory.
 I received my Ph.D. from Fudan University in 2023, under the supervision of Professor [Jianqing Fan](https://fan.princeton.edu/) and Professor [Zhongyu Wei](http://www.sdspeople.fudan.edu.cn/zywei/).
 Before that, I received my Bachelor's degree in Mathematics and Applied Mathematics from Fudan University.
 During my Ph.D., I also spent time with [MReaL](https://mreallab.github.io/) (Machine Reasoning and Learning) at Nanyang Technological University, advised by [Hanwang Zhang](https://personal.ntu.edu.sg/hanwangzhang/).

 My primary research interests lie in **Vision-Language Reasearch** including large vision-language model and multi-modal agents.
-Currently, I focus on the Qwen-VL.
+Currently, I focus on the Multi-Modal Language Model and Agent.

 **We are hiring self-motivated research interns about Video LLM, Multi-Modal Agent and Embodied AI.
 Feel free to contant me**.